julliermynunes-oss/Syllabus/CONFIGURAR_APIS.md

 # 🔑 Como Configurar as APIs (Guia Passo a Passo)

-Este guia vai te ajudar a configurar as APIs do Google Scholar e Amazon Books para usar as buscas no sistema.
+Este guia vai te ajudar a configurar as APIs do Google Scholar e Dataverse para usar as buscas no sistema.

 ---